 So, let’s see how you can start staking.

 Staking is the process within the Proof of Stake algorithm that involves the appointment of a node to validate the next block.
 Hence, the chosen nodes are called validators.

 To become a validator, a node has to deposit a certain amount of coins into the network as a stake.
 In a way, it is similar to a security deposit.
 But in reality, it works similarly to a lottery.
 Everyone that buys a ticket has a chance to win.

 However, the size of the stake affects the chances of a node to validate the next block.
 The bigger the stake, the more chances someone has to be chosen as a validator.

 Once chosen, the validator checks if the transactions are valid.
 If there are no issues, the new block is added to the blockchain.
 After the block is added, the validator receives the fees associated with the transactions.

 When a node wants to stop being a validator, he can simply pull out his coins together with the transaction fees.

-What if some bad boy decides to mess with the validation process?
+What if some lousy party decides to mess with the validation process?

 The inventors of PoS thought about that too.
-And well, if a validator does not do his job correctly, he will lose a part of his stake or even all of it in some cases.
-So, a validator can lose a lot more money then he can gain if he acts badly.
+If a validator does not do his job correctly, he will lose a part of his stake or even all of it.
+So, a validator can lose a lot more money than he can gain if he misbehaves.

-Moreover, the stake can’t be unlocked straight away because the network gives itself enough time to check if a validator needs to be punished.
+Moreover, users can’t unlock their stake straight away because the network needs to check if a validator needs to be punished.